Nevada Medicare and Medicaid

 - You have received SSD benefits for at least 24 months

-- You meet the SSD requirements because of the amount of time spent working for the government
+- You meet the SSD requirements because of the amount of time spent working

 - You have other special circumstances

 Anyone can file a complaint or appeal regarding their Medicare benefits.

 According to Medicare.gov, grievances may be filed because you have concerns